 Session Law 2019-186 now allows kids to keep clean records and avoid the negative consequences of a juvenile court conviction on a young person’s education, employment, and permanent public record.

-Certain crimes are excluded from this change in law.
+Certain crimes are excluded from this change in the law.
 Young people who commit violent felonies will still be charged as adults.
 Traffic offenses will also remain in adult court.
 However, most other misdemeanors and non-violent felonies will now be allowed to be handled in juvenile court.
-The minor’s name and information will remain confidential in the juvenile court system and they will receive a variety of counseling, rehabilitation and guidance from professionals to allow the young person to learn from the mistake without having lifelong consequences.
+The minor’s name and information will remain confidential in the juvenile court system.
+They will receive various counseling, rehabilitation, and guidance from professionals to allow the young person to learn from the mistake without having lifelong consequences.

 Undoubtedly, it will take some time for the court system to adjust.
-District attorneys believe that this change will double the current case load in juvenile court and will most certainly strain a system that did not receive any additional money to implement this change in law.
-One would hope that the North Carolina General Assembly will monitor the upcoming needs of the juvenile court system and fund accordingly as the juvenile system absorbs the additional caseload.
+District attorneys believe that this change will double the current caseload in juvenile court and will certainly strain a system that did not receive any additional money to implement this change in the law.
+One would hope that the North Carolina General Assembly will monitor the upcoming needs of the juvenile court system and fund it accordingly as the juvenile system absorbs the additional caseload.

 With this change in law, children in North Carolina will be on level footing with kids from other states who did not have to be processed in adult court like our kids.
-At the end of the day, we want our kids to learn from their youthful mistakes and to get the guidance they need to become
+At the end of the day, we want our kids to learn from their youthful mistakes and get the guidance they need to become responsible young adults.